+The UM Program emphasizes an integrated approach designed to facilitate treatment through comprehensive care and collaborative support that will increase positive treatment outcomes.
+This holistic model of care includes the integration of both physical and behavioral health.
 The UM process encompasses the following program components: 24-hour nurse triage, referrals, second opinions, prior authorization, pre-certification, concurrent review, ambulatory review, retrospective review, discharge planning and care coordination.
 All approved services must be medically necessary.
 The clinical decision process begins when a request for authorization of service is received at the Plan level.
 Service authorization includes, but is not limited to; prior authorization, concurrent authorization and post authorization.
-Request types may include authorization of specialty services, second opinions, outpatient services, ancillary services, scheduled inpatient services, or urgent inpatient services, including obstetrical deliveries.
-The process is complete when the requesting practitioner and member when applicable, have been notified of the determination.
+Request types may include authorization of specialty services, second opinions, outpatient services, ancillary services, scheduled inpatient services, residential services, or urgent inpatient services, including obstetrical deliveries.
+The process is complete when the requesting practitionerprovider and member when applicable, have been notified of the determination.